alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 ![script_ouput](assets/img/project2_script_output.png)

 For the following steps, I used PostgreSQL.
-Therefore, I changed the column names to lowercase with dashes instead of white spaces and renamed the column `rank` instead of `#` in Excel before loading the data in SQL.
-The updated dataset can be found [here](assets/data/updated_youtube_data_mex.csv), and the following image shows a view of this dataset.
+I changed the column names to lowercase with dashes instead of spaces and renamed the column `rank` instead of `#`in Excel before loading the data into SQL.
+The updated dataset can be found [here](assets/data/updated_youtube_data_mex.csv) and the following image shows a view of this dataset

 ![for-sql](/assets/img/project2_database_for_sql.png)

 ### Data Transformation in SQL
 I developed a SQL script for data cleaning.
 For a detailed review of the script, click [here](assets/scripts/sql-script-youtubers-mx.sql).
 The steps involved in the scripts were: